laiadriantao/ComputerThermalPasteManager/README.md

 2. Why is the interval two years?

-- After owning my own computer for a good while, 2 years seems to be the best interval.
+- After owning my computer for a good while, 2 years seems to be the best interval.